azizkhanp/interview-questions/README.md

     CrashLoopBackoff --> out of memory issue/image misconfiguration Runcontainererror --> health-check failure/application startup issue
 14. Where do you store secrets in Kubernetes?
+15. Kubernetes Security Best Practices

+-> Enable k8s Role-Based access control(RBAC)
+-> Use TLS to protect ETCD
+-> Limit Access to Kubernetes API
+-> Secure Kubernetes Secrets
+-> Update Kubernetes Regularly
+-> Use Network Policies to control traffic between pods and namespaces.
+-> Harden Your Worker Nodes
+-> Backup and Recovery Plan
+-> Implement Image Scanning

-15. If you want to restart the pods of the production environment which might hit a problem where a container’s not working the way it should.
+16. If you want to restart the pods of the production environment which might hit a problem where a container’s not working the way it should.
 Then restart the deployment by rollout command -
 "kubectl rollout restart deployment my-deployment -n my-namespace"

 When you run this command, Kubernetes will gradually terminate and replace your Pods while ensuring some containers stay operational throughout.
 The rollout’s phased nature lets you keep serving customers while effectively “restarting” your Pods behind the scenes.